will-o-the-wisp/MKS21X-Final-Project/README.md

 1/13/19

+Kenson Li

+  restructured randomization of layout by adding rooms and paths separately

 BC

   inputs for terminal layout, need touch ups to various modes, movement and placement of an entity is okay

 1/14/19

+Kenson Li

+  work on adding paths

 BC